The Black Cauldron

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Taran, a young assistant pig-keeper, dreams of being a warrior while tending Hen Wen, an oracular pig, at Caer Dallben.
 He is stuck in a mundane life of farm duties..
-Notably, this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 10 minutes when Taran loses Hen Wen to the Horned King's gwythaints (dragon-like creatures).
 His failure puts the entire kingdom at risk and forces him from his safe world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 39 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The group is captured by the Fair Folk (King Eidilleg) and learns the location of the Black Cauldron.
+The analysis reveals that this crucial beat The group is captured by the Fair Folk (King Eidilleg) and learns the location of the Black Cauldron.
 False victory: they know where it is.
 False defeat: it's in the Marshes of Morva, a dangerous place., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 65 minutes initiates the final act resolution at 82% of the runtime.
 Taran chooses to trade the cauldron (which he desperately wanted) to the witches in exchange for Gurgi's life.
 He learns that true heroism is sacrifice, not glory—the lesson Dallben taught him., demonstrating the transformation achieved throughout the journey.